-ures, and instead of being a contest for the preservation of the Constitution, is it not grow ng into a war of subjugation, in which th course first marked out by the Government will be abandoned by the necessity of events.
-"Is there any longer a rea onable hope that fter the bitter strife of States and the shed ding of fraternal blood, the Union can ever be restored to its former position?"
-Sensible suggestions ; and we give due credit to the New Bedford Moreury for its courage in facing the music.
-As we do not belong to Abe Lincoln's school, and are more ready to answer than to ask questions, we will lay down some wholesome propositions to be tought over by men returning to the use of reason in poli-tics-by men who are dropping their flag badges, and recovering from their two-hour "Great Is Diana of the Ephesians?"
+estored to its former position:

+Sensible suggestions; and we give due credit

+to the New Bedford Mercury for its courage in facing the music.
+As we do not belong to Abe Lincoln's school, and are more ready to answer than to ask questions, we will lay down some wholesome propositions to be tought over by men returning to the use of reason in poliics-by men who are dropping their flag ges, and recovering from their two-hour-shout "Great is Diana of the Ephesians?"
-Every act and every week of war is sunder-ng further apart the North and South.
-If the South could be "subjugated," those States would no longer be what they were un-der the old Constitution.
-They would be subject provinces.
-We want none such. million of soldiers can neither conquer the

-South n r hold it if it were conquered.
+Every act and every week of war is sunder ng further apart the North and South.

+If the South could be "subjugated," tho States would no longer be what they were vuder the old Constitution.
+They would be sub ject provinces.
+We want none such.
+A million of soldiers can neither conquer the South n r hold it if it were conquered.

-The aim of the Abolitionized Republicans o disrupt the Union by this war, and thus ge a country free of negro slavery.
+The aim of the Abolitionized Republicans o disrupt the Union by this war, and thus get a country free of negro slavery.

-Passion may yet be allayed, South as well as North, and the Union may be reconstructed is, to have peace before too d ep wounds have been inflicted on either side.
+Passion may yet be allayed, South as well as North, and the Union may be reconstructed s, to have peace before too d ep wounds have been inflicted on either side.
 The strongest of empires, and the greatest of potentates, have treated with "rebels with arms in their hands."
-It ought to be easy for a Government of freemen, who claim and guaranty the right of keeping and bearing arms.
-Our grandchildren will never bother their heads about whether we, this year and the next year, have "had our own way," or whether our "feelings ave been gratified."
-If by any compromises we can save the institutions of our country, and leave a great and free and happy country for those that come af ter us, our one duty is to do this thing - New York Freeman's Journal Our Relations with Kentucky.
-The foll wing article is from the Memphis sons why the Confederate troops should not be
+It ought to be easy for Government of freemen, who claim and guaranty the right of keeping and bearing arms.